● Two Saw Tills

 The teeth fit into the kerf block just like the other saws with a few adjustments.

-After the front panel is screwed onto the door, it is stained and left to dry.
+After the front panel was screwed onto the door, it was stained and left to dry.

 Stained saw till door front.

-The middle panel is plywood that was finished with the stain.
+The middle panel is plywood that was finished with the wood stain.

 I finished the till with a turquoise colored milk paint for the cabinet.